what I expected while listening to a popular Catholic speaker. His love of God

 those who choose to judge a person unfairly without ever having walked in their

 with.
-Yet, even though for the most part, we live in a couple
+Yet, even though for the most part, we live in a couple’s world, there is

 no reason for a single parent to feel inferior or alone.
 They are an integral